BowenFu/matchit.cpp/README.md

 static_assert(detectTuplePattern(std::make_tuple(2, 3, 5, 7, 2)) == 4);
 ```

-We support binding a subrange to the ooo pattern now when destructuring a `std::array` or other containers / ranges.
+What is more, we can **bind a subrange to the ooo pattern** when destructuring a `std::array` or other containers / ranges.
-Sample codes can be
+That is quite cool.
+We can check if an/a `array/vector/list/set/subrange/...` is symmetric with:

 ```C++
 template <typename Range>